nicolaeandreivasile/basic-shell/README.md

 # Basic-Shell
-A java implementation of a basic shell
+Java implementation of a basic shell.
+A detailed description f the project can be found in README inside the archive.